tximista64/tximista64/README.md

 - 👀 Interested in cybersecurity & sysadmin
 - 🌱 Currently learning Go and malware analysis
 - 💞️ Involved with CTF challenges and practical labs preparing HTB CDSA
-- ⛏️ GNU/Linux & Exegol & IDA addict
+- ⛏️ GNU/Linux addict
-- ⏲️ Experienced in SOC workflows, log analysis, and detection rules
+- ⏲️ Experienced in Sysadmin and forensics challenges
 - 💻 My first computers were Commodore 64 and Atari 800XL

 ---